2023 Nasarawa State gubernatorial election

-The 2023 Nasarawa State gubernatorial election will take place on 18 March 2023, to elect the Governor of Nasarawa State, concurrent with elections to the Nasarawa State House of Assembly as well as twenty-seven other gubernatorial elections and elections to all other state houses of assembly.
-The election—which was postponed from its original 11 March date—will be held three weeks after the presidential election and National Assembly elections.
-Incumbent APC Governor Abdullahi Sule is eligible to run for re-election and has been renominated by his party.
+The 2023 Nasarawa State gubernatorial election was held on 18 March 2023, to elect the Governor of Nasarawa State, concurrent with elections to the Nasarawa State House of Assembly as well as twenty-seven other gubernatorial elections and elections to all other state houses of assembly.
+The election — which was postponed from its original 11 March date — was held three weeks after the presidential election and National Assembly elections.
+Incumbent APC Governor Abdullahi Sule won election to a second term by a 9.8% margin of victory over PDP nominee — former House of Representatives member David Ombugadu.

-The primaries, scheduled for between 4 April and 9 June 2022, resulted in Sule being renominated by the All Progressives Congress by a wide margin on 26 May while the Peoples Democratic Party nominated former House of Representatives member David Ombugadu on 25 May.
+The primaries, scheduled for between 4 April and 9 June 2022, resulted in Sule being renominated by the All Progressives Congress by a wide margin on 26 May while the Peoples Democratic Party nominated Ombugadu on 25 May.

+On 21 March, INEC declared Sule as the victor amid considerable protests due to alleged electoral irregularities, particularly contested vote totals in two wards of Lafia.
+The official totals showed Sule winning about 347,000 votes (~53% of the vote) to defeat Ombugadu with just over 283,000 votes (~43% of the vote).
+Due to the controversies, Ombugadu rejected the results and filed a legal challenge.
+In October, the electoral tribunal overturned the result to award the victory to Ombugadu; however, an appeals court judgment the following month upheld Sule's win.
+The legal case eventually reached the Supreme Court, which upheld the election of Sule in a January 2024 judgment.

 Electoral system

 The Governor of Nasarawa State is elected using a modified two-round system.
 To be elected in the first round, a candidate must receive the plurality of the vote and over 25% of the vote in at least two-thirds of state local government areas.
 If no candidate passes this threshold, a second round will be held between the top candidate and the next candidate to have received a plurality of votes in the highest number of local government areas.